 Levy says faculty members have “changed their pedagogic instruction and are able to teach to general concepts instead of teaching to a test or a recipe for learning how to be a nurse.”

 She and the faculty review HESI reports regularly.
 “We look at the outcomes at the end of each semester,” she says.
 “That’s how we gauged moving our cut score from 850 to 900.”
-She says the analytic reports are particularly helpful because in addition to individual data, they compare scores of Milwaukee Area Technical College students with national averages.
+She says the analytic reports are particularly helpful because, in addition to individual data, they compare scores of Milwaukee Area Technical College students with national averages.
 HESI summary analysis reports also contain a breakdown of aggregate scores in key categories, including nursing process, nursing concepts, client needs, specialty and sub-specialty areas, and QSEN categories and help to gather and trend needed data for accreditation visits.

 “The reports have been a valuable resource to both faculty and the administration in terms of making adjustments and tweaking the curriculum and we know students are in the range of other students in the country,” Levy says.
 For example, “We saw that students were not as strong in terms of public health issues, so the curriculum was adjusted accordingly.”
-Faculty is currently evaluating how that adjustment is being reflected in the most recent HESI score data.
+The faculty is currently evaluating how that adjustment is being reflected in the most recent HESI score data.

 Adding HESI Admission Assessment Exam